o-b-one/pose-estimator/README.md

-# pose estimator
+# BoostUp (Pose Estimator)

 ## Overview

-This project created in order to estimate what post a person found in and count the amount of repeats he is doing during exercise.
+This project created in order to estimate what pose a person found in, and to count the amount of repeats he is doing during exercise.

 ## Demo